entzik/status-machina/README.md

     StateMachineService<TestOneStateMachineConfiguration.States, TestOneStateMachineConfiguration.Events> service;

     public void someService() {
-        final Machine machine = service.newMachine(def, new HashMap<>()).start();
+        // instantiate and start a new machine using the provided definition final Machine machine = service.newMachine(def, new HashMap<>()).start();
-        final String machineId = machine.getId();
+        // you can get the machine ID for future reference final String machineId = machine.getId();
-        machine.sendEvent(Events.E23);
+        // you can send an event to the machine. the machine will persist itself to the database. machine.sendEvent(Events.E23);
     }